fidoriel/Lucas-Notizen/DBS1/sql.md

 Relationsname bei uneindeutigen Attributnamen

 ###### Lesereihenfolge
+6. SELECT
-1. FROM-Klausel
+1. FROM
-2. WHERE-Klausel
+2. WHERE
-3. GROUP BY-Klausel
+3. GROUP BY
-4. SELECT-Klausel
+4. HAVING
+5. ORDER BY

 ##### Alias
 `FROM X Y === FROM X AS Y`